 Life with the 1581

 Commodore claimed the 1581 was three times as fast as a 1541.
 The limitations of Commodore’s IEC bus slowed the drive down, but it was indeed slightly faster than a 1541, even when you used it with a stock C-64.
-When you used it with a C-128, it was noticeably faster than a 1571.
+The faster seek times helped.
+The C-128 allowed it to run at a faster speed, because of its faster IEC bus.
+When you used a 1581 with a C-128, it was noticeably faster than a 1570 or 1571.

 It gave 3160 blocks free compared to 664 blocks free with the 1541.
 You couldn’t necessarily just dump five disks onto a single 1581 disk, however, because it only had about twice as many directory entries as a 1541.
 When I tried to dump multi-disk games onto the 1581, sometimes I ran out of directory entries.
 That was a shame.
 Large games like Pool of Radiance would have been a lot nicer to play on the 1581, with faster disk access and no disk swapping.